karthikairam/payment-system-using-ddd/README.md

   - For instance, `receipt-service` needs data from `student-service` & `payment-service`.
 The flow is,
     - `payment-service` emits an event to `kafka` with required information once payment is collected successfully.
     - `receipt-service` then consumes it and load the data in a format it needs (since the payment data is immutable once created).
-It is a perfect fine to capture and store locally in a structure it needs.
+It is a perfectly fine to capture and store locally in a structure it needs.
     - Once payment related information is persisted in the `receipt-service`'s local DB, then it will request for the student info.
 It is achieved by request-response event model using `kafka`.
     - Both payment & student information required for receipt will be stored locally in an expected format.